programminghistorian/ph-submissions/en/drafts/originals/understanding-creating-word-embeddings.md

 ## Prerequisites

 This lesson involves running some Python code: a basic familiarity with Python would be helpful, but no particular technical expertise is required. _Programming Historian_ has a series of [introductory lessons on Python](https://programminghistorian.org/en/lessons/?topic=python&sortType=difficulty&sortOrder=asc) that you may wish to review.
-You could also see this very brief [introduction to Python](https://github.com/NEU-DSG/wwp-public-code-share/blob/main/WordVectors/python/python-fundamentals.ipynb) published by the [Women Writers Project](https://www.wwp.northeastern.edu/), aimed at  getting started with word vector models.
+You could also see this very brief [introduction to Python](https://github.com/NEU-DSG/wwp-public-code-share/blob/main/WordVectors/python/python-fundamentals.ipynb) published by the [Women Writers Project](https://www.wwp.northeastern.edu/), aimed at learners getting started with word vector models.

 To run the code, you can use the lesson's [Jupyter notebook](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/understanding-creating-word-embeddings/understanding-creating-word-embeddings.ipynb) on your own computer.
 If you're not familiar with Jupyter notebooks, you may wish to review _Programming Historian_'s [lesson on the topic](https://programminghistorian.org/en/lessons/jupyter-notebooks).
 If you prefer to download the notebook alongside a structured environment with folders for sample data and related files, you can also access [this release](https://github.com/NEU-DSG/wwp-public-code-share/releases).